jmuehlig/perf-cpp/docs/sampling-export-to-perf.md

 /// ... computation here ...
 sampler.stop();

-/// Export to perf-cpp.data format.
+/// Export the samples in perf.data format. sampler.to_perf_file("perf-cpp.data");
-sampler.to_perf_file("perf-cpp.data");

 /// Release resources explicitly, or let the destructor handle it.